durubata/appmint-motion/README.md

-I'll help you convert this content into clean markdown format.
-Let me organize it while preserving all the important information.

 # Appmint Motion

 Appmint Motion is a lightweight, flexible animation library powered by [anime.js](https://animejs.com/) that provides features similar to modern motion frameworks like Framer Motion.
 With Appmint Motion, you can create fluid, powerful animations for your web projects effortlessly.
 From scroll-based animations to complex SVG morphing, Appmint Motion has you covered.